joeyday/glideguide.blog/_posts/2023-01-30-glidequery-perks-part-0.md

 Looks simple enough, right?
 We're looping through ten records and pushing the descriptions onto an array.
 What could go wrong?
 But some of you are already smirking because you know what's going to happen.
 For some reason, this code produces an array with ten identical values, the description from the last incident in the result set.
 But why?
 For this we have to understand the difference between pass-by-value and pass-by-reference.

 When you store something in a variable, what really happens is a space is created in memory to hold your value, then that space is tracked with a memory address, called a pointer.
-In JavaScript, if you assign one variable into another variable, as long as the source variable contains a primitive type (string, number, boolean, and a few others), the contents will get copied from that memory address to a new memory address so each variable can have its own separate memory pointer and its own copy of the value.
+In JavaScript, if you assign one variable into another variable, as long as the source variable contains a native type (string, number, boolean, and a few others), the contents will get copied from that memory address to a new memory address so each variable can have its own separate memory pointer and its own copy of the value.
 This is called "pass-by-value".

 You can prove to yourself each variable has its own copy of the value by modifying one and verifying the other doesn't get modified: